hkmztrk/LigandCentricNetworks/README.md

 -------------------------------------------------------------------------------------------------------------
 Content
 -----------
-Source code is written in C# and, contains a Visual Studio 2010 solution under the folder named 'Blactamase'.
+Source code is written in C#, and contains a Visual Studio 2010 solution named 'LigandCentricNetworkModels '.

 Blactamase includes: